 “Lumina Bible Study” by Biblical Studies Foundation [New English Translation (NET)]

 Beyond the Bible I would also recommend that you use a daily resource that helps you read a small section of the Bible and provides an application of that section to your life.
-Since the sources are nearly unlimited and my time is not I’m only familiar with these two.
+Since the sources are nearly unlimited and my time is not I’m only familiar with these three.

 Our Daily Bread – Available in print or – www.odb.org